 Martin Amis was born in Oxford in 1949, the son of the writer Kingsley Amis.

 He is a regular contributor to numerous newspapers, magazines and journals, including the Sunday Times, The Observer, the Times Literary Supplement and the New York Times.
-He was awarded an honorary LittD by the University of East Anglia in 2000, and was Professor of Creative Writing at the University of Manchester from 2007.
+He was awarded an honorary LittD by the University of East Anglia in 2000, and was Professor of Creative Writing at the University of Manchester until 2011.

 If it seems astonishing that Money is now nearly as old as Augie March was when Money itself was published, then the reason must be the aura that certain books take on, of seeming to inhabit the permanent present they have defined.
 These books stand out, even if you can see their flaws, sending a little pulse of shock not just into the future, producing wave after wave of imitators, but into the past, making recently viable styles seem to recede into distance.

-To say the least, it is not a manner that appeals to everyone.
+It is not a manner that appeals to everyone, to say the least.
 Just as Amis once confessed (or boasted) that he stopped finding Madonna attractive when she went ‘hard-body’, so there are readers in good numbers who prefer something suppler in their sentences than articulated armour-plate and an almost arthropod vision of imaginative prose.
 Many of these disaffected readers are likely to be female.
 When Amis insisted on a bidding war for The Information, the last volume of his loose West London trilogy, prospective publishers examined his sales figures, which were lower than his reputation would have suggested.
 Women, who tend to buy more books than men, were tending to buy relatively few of these ones.

-It is this sense of a primary responsibility towards Style which so distinguishes Amis’s writing – and so divides his admirers and detractors.
+It is this sense of a primary responsibility towards style which so distinguishes Amis’s writing – and so divides his admirers and detractors.
 For some, the energy and extravagance of his work, his distinctive voice, are the hallmarks of a writer of particular importance.
-James Wood, for instance, argues that Amis’s ‘word-coining power’ and ‘verbal and formal ambition’ have been crucial forces for the revitalization of the novel in English since the 1970s.
+James Wood, for instance, argues that Amis’s "word-coining power" and "verbal and formal ambition" have been crucial forces for the revitalisation of the novel in English since the 1970s.
 Amis is singular in his ready articulation of the language and mores of the moment, and in his conscious relation to movements in the contemporary European and, above all, American novel (Nabokov and Bellow are two major influences).
-He is, in his own way ‘addicted to the twentieth century’ (like his character John Self in Money: A Suicide Note, 1984), engrossed in the themes, riffs and rhythms of the millennial, apocalyptic metropolis.
-The force of his satirical and comic imagination is concentrated in prose of energy and wit: one can take phrases at random from his novels which illustrate the point – from London Fields (1989),‘Guy had grown up in the age of mediated atrocity; like everyone else, he was exhaustively accustomed to the sad arrangements, the pathetic postures of the dead’; Terry, the narrator of Success (1978), sees himself ‘as a connoisseur of ennui, as satiety’s scholar’; in Time’s Arrow (1991), the same dexterity and precision is in the service of a different tone, as when the narrator notes that ‘something enveloped me, something that was all ready for my measurements, like a suit or a uniform, over and above what I wore, and lined with grief’.
+He is, in his own way "addicted to the twentieth century" (like his character John Self in Money: A Suicide Note, 1984), engrossed in the themes, riffs and rhythms of the millennial, apocalyptic metropolis.
+The force of his satirical and comic imagination is concentrated in prose of energy and wit: one can take phrases at random from his novels which illustrate the point – from London Fields (1989),"Guy had grown up in the age of mediated atrocity; like everyone else, he was exhaustively accustomed to the sad arrangements, the pathetic postures of the dead"; Terry, the narrator of Success (1978), sees himself "as a connoisseur of ennui, as satiety’s scholar"; in Time’s Arrow (1991), the same dexterity and precision is in the service of a different tone, as when the narrator notes that "something enveloped me, something that was all ready for my measurements, like a suit or a uniform, over and above what I wore, and lined with grief".

-Jibes about the ready access enjoyed by Amis fils to the literary world ignore the pressure of critical intelligence and broad reading which characterize his work.
-If he was ‘tied by a quirk of birth to the writing life’ (Cowley), Amis has, as the bibliography above indicates, now more than served his apprenticeship.
+Jibes about the ready access enjoyed by Amis fils to the literary world ignore the pressure of critical intelligence and broad reading which characterise his work.
+If he was "tied by a quirk of birth to the writing life" (Cowley), Amis has, as the bibliography above indicates, now more than served his apprenticeship.
 The early career as a literary journalist soon gave way to recognition as a cult-ish novelist producing a series of funny, dark, perverse tales of youth in the city (The Rachel Papers, 1973; Dead Babies, 1975; Other People: A Mystery Story, 1981).
-This status shifted dramatically with the triptych of bravura novels of the late 1970s and 1980s – Success, Money: A Suicide Note, and London Fields – which captured the chaos and energy of the Thatcherite period, and cemented Amis’s reputation as a foremost chronicler of contemporary London.
-In the 1990s the work was more overtly political, explicitly engaging those ‘big themes’.
-There was also important experimentation with the short story genre, evidenced particularly in Heavy Water (1998), a collection characterized by the use of ‘doubles’ and ‘invented worlds’.
+This status shifted dramatically with the triptych of bravura novels of the late 1970s and 1980s – Success, Money: A Suicide Note and London Fields – which captured the chaos and energy of the Thatcherite period, and cemented Amis’s reputation as a foremost chronicler of contemporary London.
+In the 1990s, the work was more overtly political, explicitly engaging with those ‘big themes’.
+There was also important experimentation with the short story genre, evidenced particularly in Heavy Water (1998), a collection characterised by the use of ‘doubles’ and ‘invented worlds’.